This programme aims to nurture outstanding early childhood educators who:

 - The Programme works in partnership with early childhood education institutions to strengthen theory-practice connections through field experience.

-- Graduates of this Programme will be qualified for registration with the Education Bureau / Social Welfare Department to teach in licensed early childhood settings in Hong Kong, and meet the professional qualifications required of kindergarten principals and child care supervisors.
+- Graduates of this Programme will be eligible to apply for registration with the Education Bureau and Social Welfare Department as kindergarten teachers, child care workers, and child care supervisors in Hong Kong, and meet the academic qualification required by the Education Bureau for kindergarten principals.

 |Domain||Credit Points (cps)|